 2. Freedom for Employees to Live Where They Want

 Take the previous example, where the employer expressed finding value in an expanded, global talent pool and flip it around.
 There is also value in your existing employees being able to pick up and move to where they want to live.
 In the past, many people would have to move to be near the jobs and employers they wanted.
 Not only has that placed the financial burden on the employee, but it is now obvious that it is passé.
-Any organization left that imposes in-office presence on employees with roles that are clearly easily done while working from home will have to face the growing number of businesses competing for their talent, as smart business leaders continue to break down barriers instead of reinforce them.
+Any organization left that imposes in-office presence on employees with roles that are clearly easily done while working from home will have to face the growing number of businesses competing for their talent, as smart business leaders continue to break down barriers instead of reinforcing them.

 “Prior to March 2020, we had 126 employees spread across two offices.
 Everyone was required to work from the office.
 Just a month later in April, we had less than 100 employees and no one was required to report to the office.
 On any given day, each location averaged at most 1 person per day (primarily to receive mail/packages).